 - For long slices like you might find at your favorite coffee shop, cut the logs at an angle.

-- One biscotti provides approximately 61 calories, one gram of protein, 10 grams of carbohydrates, one gram of fiber, two grams fat and 43 milligrams of sodium.
+- One biscotti provides approximately 61 calories, 1 gram of protein, 10 grams of carbohydrates, 1 gram of fiber, 2 grams fat, and 43 milligrams of sodium.